jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 1. Be respectful to the other owners, especially in trading.
 Do not offer stupid and insulting trades, and do not respond rudely if you don't like a trade that was offered to you.
 If you have an issue, please bring it to the Commissioners.
 1. Trash talk is allowed.
 Don’t make it personal.
 ### Section 1.08 Drinking Rules
-1. If Jameis Winston or Jameson Williams scores a rushing touchdown, a shot of Irish Whiskey must be consumed.
+1. If Jameis Winston scores a rushing touchdown or Jameson Williams scores a touchdown, a shot of Irish Whiskey must be consumed.
    1. The shot must be consumed on it's own and not mixed with anything else.
 2. If Tua Tagovailoa scores a rushing touchdown, a shot of, or drink containing Kahlúa must be consumed.
 3. If Antonio Gibson scores a touchdown, a shot of, or drink containing whiskey must be consumed.